moiSentineL/moisentinel.github.io/src/pages/Workout Routine.md

 For warming up and cooling down, I just follow [this](https://archive.is/k6LFK). {{.edit}}

+## Mid-Workout energy management

+I use this concoction: water + a tablespoon of sugar + half a tablespoon of salt + a few drops of lemon/citrus.

+Great electrolyte + tasty.

 ## Diet

 Because working out doesn't do shit if you don't eat well.